 Release Process

-This page outlines how we make seL4 and its associated ecosystem available to external developers.
+This page outlines how seL4 and associated repositories are released.
 The goals of this process are as follows:

-• provide a current up to date version of our libraries and applications,
+- provide a current up to date version of libraries and applications,

 Currently, we do not guarantee maintenance of previous releases, or individually version libraries, projects and applications.